 Criw Celf is a project for young people aged between 12 and 18 from North Powys who have been identified as being able and talented in the visual arts.
 It is part of a national initiative to nurture young talent in Wales.
-The participants come together around seven times a year to work with professional artists, to visit exhibitions, university fine art departments and artists' studios.
+The participants come together around seven times a year to work with professional artists, to visit exhibitions and an university fine art department.

 Criw Celf is funded by the Arts Council of Wales and supported by Powys County Council.